FermionicChaos/geodesy/doc/design/TheGeodesyEngine.md

 - Public members are clearly separated from protected/private ones.
 - Header guards use `#pragma once`.
 - Includes are minimal and module-specific.
+- You can name stack variables what ever you like.&#x20;

 Further examples for more complex systems will follow as modules are built.